 All participants receive a wine glass and a map of all the tasting locations.
 The last tickets sell at 7:30pm with the last pours at 7:45pm.

 The ZAP Zinfandel Festival is held every year in SF.
-This fun event focused on Zinfandel wine and hosted by The Zinfandel Advocates and Producers group.
+This fun event focuses on Zinfandel wine and is hosted by The Zinfandel Advocates and Producers group.

 Head over to the Marina District on Thursday, February 13 for their 4th Annual Valentine's Wine Walk.
 Between 4pm and 8pm, walk along Union Street to enjoy wine samples, finger foods and other special treats.